How To Get Rid Of Cavities – 8 Home Remedies To Follow

 Cavities usually develop in various steps.
 They are:

 • Formation Of Plaque – Plaque is a layer of transparent and sticky film that coats your teeth.
-This can harden under or above your gumline to form tartar, which is even more difficult to be removed.
+This can harden under or above your gumline to form tartar, which is even more difficult to remove.
+Keeping plaque in check is critical, and knowing how to remove tartar from teeth can reduce buildup and support cavity prevention.

 • Attack By Plaque – The presence of acid in plaque can cause loss of minerals in the enamel of the affected tooth.
 This can cause your tooth to erode and develop tiny openings or holes on it, which is the first stage of cavities.
 If your enamel begins wearing away, the bacteria and acid from the plaque can reach the inner layer of your tooth, called the dentin.
 This progression results in sensitivity.